apoklar/apoklar.github.io/_pages/about.md

   - /about.html
 ---

-Computer Science student at the University of Houston with an Associates of Science.
+Student at the University of Houston studying Computer Science.
 Graduate of the coding bootcamp from the University of Texas at Austin where a Certificate in Full Stack Web Development was earned.

 Some skill sets include C++, Python, and Javascript.
 Enjoys working with people and learning new things.
 Strengths in creativity, teamwork, and teachability.